 A Pap test is generally painless.
 You may feel some pressure or a small cramp when the cervix is wiped to gather cells.

 If cervical abnormalities are found, further tests will be done.
-When your doctor determines the cause, she will discuss treatment options with you.
+Once the cause is determined, a treatment plan will be outlined.
 Further tests may include:

 After the test, call your doctor if any of the following occurs: Signs of infection, including fever and chillsFoul vaginal odor, pain, or unusual vaginal dischargeSevere abdominal pain or swelling